hypo69/hypo/pytest/gemini - set 1/en/suppliers/__init__.md

    ```

-This improved solution demonstrates how to create *unit tests* for the given code snippets, focusing on the interfaces and expected behaviors rather than relying on external implementations.
+This improved solution demonStartes how to create *unit tests* for the given code snippets, focusing on the interfaces and expected behaviors rather than relying on external implementations.
 Remember to replace the dummy classes and data with your actual implementations when running the tests with the real source code.
 Remember to adjust import paths if necessary.
 Remember to install the `pytest` library if you haven't already.